techmusubi/Wazuh-SOC-Lab/README.md

-# Wazuh SOC Lab (Legacy Build)
+⚠️ Project Status: Legacy Lab

-This repository documents my first attempt at building a SIEM monitoring lab.
+This repository documents my original Wazuh SOC lab environment.

-The environment was later rebuilt after the hypervisor installation overwrote my Windows environment.
+The lab was rebuilt after installing Proxmox VE overwrote my previous Windows host system in February 2026.
+While the original virtual machines were lost, this repository remains as documentation of the initial SIEM deployment and monitoring setup.

-A newer and improved lab can be found here;
+A newer and improved version of this environment is currently being developed using Proxmox virtualization, Active Directory infrastructure, and Wazuh monitoring.

--Enterprise Active Directory + Wazuh Lab (link coming soon)
+➡ New lab: [link coming soon]

 # SOC Automation Lab: Wazuh SIEM Deployment